What is the cost of services provided by SJDC?

 Do I have to send my phone for SJDC to recover data (text messages, contacts, call logs, etc)?

 Yes.
-We will need you to send or deliver your phone in order for us to recover your data.
+We will need you to send or deliver your phone, or we can come to you, in order for us to recover your data.
 We can provide insight regarding the recovery of your data from other sources, but our primary service is forensic analysis and data recovery from physical devices.
 In most cases, deleted data is not available from sources other than the device itself.
 We will do our best to minimize the amount of time that you do not have your phone.

 What services does SJDC provide?